jeareyes17/PracticalMachineLearningProject/PracticalMachineLearning.md

 ## Levels: A B C D E
 ```

+## Importance Plot
+The graph illustrates the factors that are considered as important in the model.
 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7-1.png)

 The random forest yields higher accuracy percentage of 99.3% as compared to the Decision Tree.
-The predicted values for the test data is generated.
+The predicted values for the test data are generated.